glumDumpst3r/DC32BadgeGame/README.md

 ### Currently,
 it's a walkable, interactive timeline.
 It's a little bit cute art.
 It's a cookbook.
 It's a place to learn and a social feed you can actually get to the end of, and then go on with your life.

+### To get to the "feed",
+just use the toilet in your hotel room or find the twitter option in your start menu.

+This is the safest social media network ever because if you make a post it could take several days before anyone sees it.

 ### Coming Soon,
 - educational content from the villages and individuals
 - resources for noobs